Psychometrics

 A more common name for dormitive principles is begging the question.
 It is not always bad to have circularity, although it does complicate things, and it is bad if you pretend you do not have circularity.

-Related, but distinct, is the question about graphical structure of psychometric models.
+Related, but distinct, is the question about the graphical structure of psychometric models.
 What causes what?
 One can indeed do causal modeling.
-Here is an attempt: Quintana (2020), which a result like this:
+Here is an attempt: Quintana (2020), with a result like this:

 the algorithms identified prior achievement, executive functions (in particular, working memory, cognitive flexibility, and attentional focusing), and motivation as direct causes of academic achievement.